-The Ursids will peak on December 22 and 23 in 2014.
-This year, the meteor shower will also coincide with a new Moon and the December solstice.
-The new Moon will create perfect viewing conditions for those in the Northern Hemisphere.
+The Ursids will peak on December 22 and 23 in 2015.
+This year, the meteor shower will coincide with a full Moon creating difficult viewing conditions.

 The Ursids meteor shower is active annually between December 17 and December 23.
 The shower usually peaks around December 21 or 22.
 At its peak, obeservers may be able to view as many as 10 meteors in an hour.

 The shower is named the Ursids because the meteors seem to radiate from the direction of the constellation Ursa Minor in the sky.